Bioconductor/bioconductor.org/content/developers/how-to/troubleshoot-build-report.md

 ## How and When does the builder pull?
 When will my changes propagate?

-Please remember the daily builder pulls, installs, builds, and checks package only once per day.
+Please remember the daily builder pulls, installs, builds, and checks packages only once per day.
 This process starts around 1:45 PM (13:45) EST everyday (i.e., [UTC−05:00](https://everytimezone.com/s/b47302b3)).
 Changes pushed to Bioconductor before 1:45 PM will be reflected in the